By:

 Photo by Chris Scott on Unsplash

 I didn’t think people actually bought these tees, but I was proven wrong when I moved to Brooklyn.
-Tons of people—particularly in Manhattan—wore this iconic shirt, and I’m not unconvinced some actually lived in the city and wore them ironically.
+Tons of people—particularly in Manhattan—wore this iconic shirt, and I’m not unconvinced some actually lived in the city.

 7: Snow Globes